 Most people experience a need for physical, mental, or emotional assistance at some point in their lifespan.
 This can be a difficult adjustment where counseling and therapeutic techniques can be helpful.
-A few examples of disabilities include developmental, learning, and physical.
+A few examples of disabilities include developmental, intellectual, learning, and physical.

 Learning Disabilities affect the individual’s ability to learn from a one size fits all method of teaching.
 These people need extra time, attention, and explanation to understand the materials they are being taught.
-Some examples of learning disabilities are:

 Physical Disabilities can be visible (e.g., an individual using a cane, walker, wheelchair, eyeglasses, hearing aid, etc.) or not visible (e.g., individuals who do not use hearing aids, glasses, have a pacemaker, have heart conditions, and mild forms of mobility impairments).